kev0960/ModooCode/md/inst/cmppd.md

 The comparison predicate operand is an 8-bit immediate:

-*  For instructions encoded using the VEX or EVEX prefix, bits 4:0 define the type of comparison to be performed (see Table3-1).
+*  For instructions encoded using the VEX or EVEX prefix, bits 4:0 define the type of comparison to be performed (see Table 3-1).
 Bits 5 through 7 of the immediate are reserved.

-*  For instruction encodings that do not use VEX prefix, bits 2:0 define the type of comparison to be made (see the first 8 rows of Table3-1).
+*  For instruction encodings that do not use VEX prefix, bits 2:0 define the type of comparison to be made (see the first 8 rows of Table 3-1).
 Bits 3 through 7 of the immediate are reserved.

 ### Table 3-1.
 Comparison Predicate for CMPPD and CMPPS Instructions